Governor Profiles

 The Governing Board of St. Martin’s consists of the following:

-• Seven Foundation Governors, who have particular responsibility for upholding the Christian ethos of the school and are appointed by the Diocese of Exeter.
+• Seven Foundation Governors, who have particular responsibility for upholding the Christian ethos of the school and are appointed by the Diocese of Exeter and Churches Together in Devon.

 • Two Staff governors, one elected by staff vote and the other the Headteacher.